A day in the lifea life lived according to the 4 pillars

 The formation of the Apostles of the Interior life is ongoing and continues even after the completion of the academic curriculum, so as to be able to pursue the apostolic ends” (RoL # 35).

 The Apostle of the Interior Life desires to bring Christ to all nations and cares for the spiritual needs of her brothers and sisters.
 As Christ the priest she desire to be a bridge between God and man.
 The spiritual life, the unity with the Lord overflows naturally in the evangelization.
-As the Samaritan woman, model and inspiration for each Apostole of the Interior Life after meeting with the Lord she reaches out to any brother and sister she encounters on her life.
+Following the example of the Samaritan woman (the model and inspiration for each Apostole of the Interior Life), after meeting with the Lord she reaches out to any brother and sister she encounters in her life.

 “The vows of Poverty, Chastity and Obedience are not only for their personal sanctification but also for an apostolic goal that consists in the direct apostolate of evangelization aimed at interior formation and spiritual assistance” (RoL #20).